Dow pole vaults 22,000, but beware the landing

 5 Min Read

-NEW YORK (Reuters) - The blue-chip Dow Jones Industrial Average closed over the 22,000 mark for the first time on Wednesday, but investor fears about the sustainability of the gains took the shine off the round number milestone.
+NEW YORK (Reuters) - The blue chip Dow Jones Industrial Average vaulted over the 22,000 mark for the first time on Wednesday, but investor fears about the sustainability of the gains took the shine off the round number milestone.

 The rally lost momentum during the day's trading and despite the recent run up, helped by strong earnings from Apple Inc and Boeing Co, some technical indicators were flashing warning signs.